 Future paleontologists, if such animals exist, will see a layer in the fossil record that will mark our age, just as the bodies of long extinct life forms identify earlier epochs.
 Some scientists have called our age the Anthropocene era, meaning created by humans.

 A gyre is a system of rotating ocean currents.
 One of these is in the North Pacific and it circles clockwise touching the coasts of Japan and California.
 This North Pacific Subtropical Gyre is honking big and covers an area about three times the size of the continental United States.

-As the gyre circulates it picks up debris and slowly moves it to its centre.
-According to Greenpeace, this “trash vortex” covers an area the size of Texas.
+As the gyre circulates, it picks up debris and slowly moves it to its centre.
+According to Greenpeace, this “trash vortex” covers an area twice the size of Texas.
 Its constituent parts are plastic bags, food containers, pop and water bottles, and children’s toys.
-And, Greenpeace lists some of the other flotsam “All too often there are polyurethane foam pieces, pieces of polypropylene fishing net and discarded lengths of rope.
-Together with traffic cones, disposable lighters, tyres, and even toothbrushes …”

 This rubbish is not good for aquatic life.
 Seeturtles.org says “Hundreds of thousands of sea turtles, whales, and other marine mammals, and more than one million seabirds die each year from ocean pollution and ingestion or entanglement in marine debris.”

 Some animals mistake the refuse for prey.
 Sea turtles think plastic shopping bags look like jellyfish, one of their favourite diet items.
 The result is a blocked digestive system and death.